raspberrypilearning/physical-computing-with-python/ldr.md

 By placing a capacitor in series with an LDR, the capacitor will charge at different speeds depending on whether it's light or dark.

-## Creating a light sensing circuit
+## Creating a light-sensing circuit

 1. Place an LDR into your breadboard, as shown below: